Cerro Veronese

 Cerro Veronese (kame Cire; El Sèro) is a comune (municipality) in the Province of Verona in the Italian region Veneto, located about 100 km west of Venice and about 15 km north of Verona.
 As of 31 December 2004, it had a population of 2,274 and an area of 10.2 km2.
 It is part of the Thirteen Communities, a group of villages which historically speak the Cimbrian language.

 Cerro Veronese borders the following municipalities: Bosco Chiesanuova, Grezzana, and Roverè Veronese.

 Celebrations

 Sant'Osvaldo

 Cerro people used to celebrate their saint protector, Saint Oswald, every 5 August with a religious ceremony in the main church.
 In addition, the celebration lasts a pair of days with local food stands (in particular typical salami and cheese) and popular fairs.

 Fragolosa

-Also known as Festa della fragola (Strawberry festival), it's the most important event concerning a typical fruit of the zone, strawberry (in Italian fragola).
+Also known as Festa della fragola (Strawberry festival), it's the most important event concerning a typical fruit of the region, strawberry (in Italian fragola).
 It's the most awaited celebration after Giocondo's death.
-Fragolosa is mainly celebrated on the second weekend of July and it's one week long.
+Fragolosa is mainly celebrated on the second weekend of July and is one week long.
 A lot of stands are exposed, especially in the Piazza Alferia, the largest square of the town.